3mdeb/talos-op-build/README.md

 ## Building an image

-To build an image for a Palmetto system:
+To build an image for a Talos system:

 ```
 git clone --recursive git@github.com:open-power/op-build.git
 cd op-build
 . op-build-env
-op-build palmetto_defconfig && op-build
+op-build talos_defconfig && op-build
 ```

 There are also default configurations for other platforms in